brunerd/jpt/README.md

 	-T output resulting data as Text aka "Trampling" by omitting all structures and key names -e Print escaped characters literally: \b \f \n \r \t \\
-		-n Print null as the string 'null'
+		-n Print null values as the string 'null'
 		-i "<value>" indent spaces (0-10) or character string for each level of indent

 		-E "<value>" encoding options for -T output: